-Area Topic Uganda questions Scoring rubric t WMS 20: Attracting talent What are the benefits of working at your school?
-There are no particular benefits to working at this school.
-The head teacher cannot articulate why a teacher would choose to work in their school There are no or limited formal benefits (good pay, etc.), but the school offer mer Why would a very some informal benefits such as a nice atmosphere.
-People management Tests how strong the teacher value good teacher want to work at your school, rather than 3: There are some formal benefits associated with teacher can articulate a clear reason why a teacher make some efforts to communicate this to teachers.
-3: There are some formal benefits associated with working at this school.
-The head teacher can articulate a clear reason why a teacher would choose their school, and make some efforts to communicate this to teachers. eople proposition is to work in the individual school another one?Are these benefits communicated to 4.
-The school offers a range of benefits for working at the school, which is clearly communicated .
-12. Р marriadar concer teachers?
-5: The school offers a wide range of reasons and benefits of why a teacher would choose their school (for example, pay, development, meals and housing), Teachers are clearly told about these benefits, and there are opportunities for feedback from teachers.
-WMS 15: Rewarding high who your best teachers are?
-What criteria do you use and how often do you identify these teachers? warded who your best teachers are?
+Area Торіс Uganda questions Scoring rubric People management WMS 20: Attracting talent Tests how strong the teacher value proposition is to work in the What are the benefits of working at your school?
+Why would a very good teacher want to work at your school, rather than another one?
+Are these benefits There are no particular benefits to working at this school.
+The head teacher cannot articulate why a teacher would choose to work in their school There are no or limited formal benefits (good pay, etc.), but the school offer some informal benefits such as a nice atmosphere.
+There are some formal benefits associated with working at this school.
+The head teacher can articulate a clear reason why a teacher would choose their school, and make some efforts to communicate this to teachers.
+The school offers a range of benefits for working at the school, which is clearly communicated.
+12. Pe communicated to teachers?
+5: The school offers a wide range of reasons and benefits of why a teacher would choose their school (for example, pay, development, meals and housing), Teachers are clearly told about these benefits, and there are opportunities for feedback from teachers. eople management WMS 15: Rewarding high performance Tests whether good teacher performance is rowardod How do you know who your best teachers are?
 What criteria do you use and how often do you identify these teachers?
-What types of 1: There is no teacher evaluation system.
-Teachers are paid and rewarded in the same way no matter how well they teach. l t performance 2: There is no formal teacher evaluation system, but good performance is sometimes rewarded . ınageme Tests whether good teacher performance is rewarded proportionately 3: There is a basic teacher evaluation system that rewards good performance (with extra payment and/or other benefits).
-Reward is typically based on a simple calculation about high UCE scores, such as number of distinctions. .
-People management 4: There is a teacher evaluation system that rewards good performance, at least termly.
-There is some kind of process for evaluating teachers throughout the year that goes beyond exam scores , and some consideration is given to ensure the reward system is fair for teachers across different grades and subjects.
-13. 5: There is a structured, ongoing teacher evaluation system throughout the year that rewards good performance.
+There is no teacher evaluation system.
+Teachers are paid and rewarded in the same way no matter how well they teach.
+There is no formal teacher evaluation system, but good performance is sometimes rewarded.
+There is a basic teacher evaluation system that rewards good performance (with extra payment and/or other benefits).
+Reward is typically based on a simple calculation about high UCE scores, such as number of distinctions.
+13. People ma What types of rewards are given to teachers for good performance?
+Any monetary or non- monetary rewards?
+4: There is a teacher evaluation system that rewards good performance, at least termly.
+There is some kind of process for evaluating teachers throughout the year that goes beyond exam scores, and some consideration is given to ensure the reward system is fair for teachers across different grades and subjects.
+5: There is a structured, ongoing teacher evaluation system throughout the year that rewards good performance.
 Rewards are awarded as a consequence of well-defined and monitored individual achievements (such as good class test scores)